This absorbing new book gives a compelling account of Scottish history from the perspective of those paying the price for progress in blood and dirt.

-It covers a huge amount of ground with style, wit and limpid clarity that sets it apart from the dry tomes that put many people off history before they are out of school.
+It covers a huge amount of ground – almost 1500 years – in under 300 pages, and does so with style, wit and limpid clarity that sets it apart from the dry tomes that put many people off history before they are out of school.

 “Restless Land is a substantive book by any description.
 It tells you things that you’ve never been told before in school, in the media, or anywhere else.

 “We should thank Alan and Roz for writing a book that’s easy to read, that’s interesting page by page, and makes you want to find out more.
 It’s an important book that articulates a fascinating history – the history of those on whose shoulders we stand.”Jeanne Freeman MSP; Scottish Government Cabinet Secretary for Health and Sport